baraschner/brain/Readme.md

 - user

 ## Database
-The system uses MongoDB us the database.
+The system uses MongoDB as the database.

 ## Saver
 The saver saves parsed results to the MongoDB database.
 The saver exposes the following cli and api: